 In July 2011, the Company executed a Master Trust Agreement with DB which allows the Company to execute multiple Tender Option Bond ("TOB Trust") structures upon the approval and agreement of terms by DB.
 Under each TOB Trust structure issued through the Master Trust Agreement, the TOB trustee issues SPEARS and LIFERS.
 These SPEARS and LIFERS represent beneficial interests in the securitized asset held by the TOB trustee.
 The Company will purchase the LIFERS from each of these TOB Trusts which will grant them certain rights to the securitized assets.
 The Master Trust Agreement with DB has covenants with which the Company is required to comply.
-At June 30, 2014, the most restrictive covenant was that cash available to distribute for the trailing twelve months must be at least two times trailing twelve month interest expense.
-The Company was in compliance with all covenants as of June 30, 2014.
+At September 30, 2014, the most restrictive covenant was that cash available to distribute for the trailing twelve months must be at least two times trailing twelve month interest expense.
+The Company was in compliance with all covenants as of September 30, 2014.
 If the Company were to be out of compliance with any of these covenants, it would trigger a termination event of the financing facilities.
 The Company expects to renew each of the TOB financing facilities at its discretion per the terms of the agreements.
 DB can require the posting of cash collateral under the terms of the Master Trust Agreement.

-In March 2014, the Company executed a new TOB Trust under its credit facility with DB securitizing the Decatur-Angle mortgage revenue bond borrowing \$17.3 million.
-The facility has a variable interest rate tied to SIFMA and matures in February 2015.
-On the date of closing the total fixed TOB Trust fee was approximately 1.5% per annum and the variable rate paid on the TOB Trust on the SPEARS was approximately 0.3% resulting in a total cost of borrowing of approximately 1.8%.
-The outstanding balance remains at approximately \$17.3 million on June 30, 2014.
-In July 2014, the Company entered into a new TOB Trust which replaces this TOB Trust (Note 18).
+In August 2014, the Partnership executed a new TOB Trust under its credit facility with DB securitizing the Bruton Apartments mortgage revenue bond borrowing approximately \$17.3 million.
+The TOB Trust facility has an approximate 4.6% per annum fixed interest rate and will mature in July 2017.
+Pursuant to the terms of this TOB trust the Partnership is required to reimburse DB for any shortfall realized on the contractual cash flows on the SPEARS.
+The outstanding balance remains at \$17.3 million on September 30, 2014.